(American Cajun-Creole meat and shellfish stew)

 Gumbo Notes and Variations

 - Dark roux, a mixture of oil or lard and flour, acts as a further thickener.
 The mixture is cooked slowly over a low flame until it takes on a deep reddish-brown color and a nutty aroma.
-Roux can be used as a thickener in conjuction with okra or filé powder, or it can be used alone.
+Roux can be used as a thickener in conjunction with okra or filé powder, or it can be used alone.
 Creole roux tends to be lighter in color than roux used by Cajuns.

 - Okra Gumbo: Okra is used most often in summer gumbos made with seafood.
 Filé powder is rarely combined with an okra-based gumbo, but dark roux often is.